-- Remove your body's static charge before opening the staticshielding bag.
+- Remove your body's static charge before opening the static-shielding bag.
 Wear an anti-static wrist strap.
-For safety, use a 1 Meg ohm resistive cord connected to a grounded part of the equipment frame.

-- If you don't have a wrist strap, touch an un-
+For safety, use a 1 Meg ohm resistive cord connected to a grounded part of the equipment frame. - If you don't have a wrist strap, touch an unpainted, grounded, part of the equipment frame.
+Keep touching the frame to prevent static build-up.
+Be sure not to touch any electrically live parts at the same time.

-- Remove the PC board from the static-shielding bag and place it directly into the equipment.
+- Tools which come in contact with the PC board must be either conductive, anti-static or static-dissipative. - Remove the PC board from the static-shielding bag and place it directly into the equipment.
 Don't set the PC board on or near paper, plastic or cloth which could have a static charge.
-If the PC board can't be installed immediately, put it back in the static-shielding bag.

-- If the PC board uses protective shorting jumpers, don't remove them until installation is complete.

-- If you return a PC board to The Lincoln Electric Company for credit, it must be in the static-shielding bag.
-This will prevent further damage and allow proper failure analysis.

-4. Test the machine to determine if the failure symptom has been corrected by the replacement PC board.
+If the PC board can't be installed immediately, put it back in the static-shielding bag. - If the PC board uses protective shorting jumpers, don't remove them until installation is complete. - If you return a PC board to The Lincoln Electric Company for credit, it must be in the static-shielding bag.
+This will prevent further damage and allow proper failure analysis. - 4.
+Test the machine to determine if the failure symptom has been corrected by the replacement PC board.